jeffery9/gemini-mcp-tool/docs/getting-started.md

 Once installed, you can use natural language or slash commands:

 ### Natural Language Examples
-- "use gemini to explain index.html"
+- "use qwen to explain index.html"
-- "understand the massive project using gemini"
+- "understand the massive project using qwen"
-- "ask gemini to search for latest news"
+- "ask qwen to search for latest news"

 ### Slash Commands in Claude Code
-Type `/gemini-cli` and these commands will appear:
+Type `/qwen-code` and these commands will appear:
-- `/gemini-cli:analyze` - Analyze files or ask questions
+- `/qwen-code:analyze` - Analyze files or ask questions
-- `/gemini-cli:sandbox` - Safe code execution
+- `/qwen-code:sandbox` - Safe code execution
-- `/gemini-cli:help` - Show help information
+- `/qwen-code:help` - Show help information
-- `/gemini-cli:ping` - Test connectivity
+- `/qwen-code:ping` - Test connectivity

+### Enhanced Programming Commands
+Qwen MCP Tool also provides specialized programming commands:
+- `/qwen-code:generate-code` - Generate code from natural language descriptions
+- `/qwen-code:review-code` - Review code for quality, performance, and security
+- `/qwen-code:refactor-code` - Refactor code to improve its structure
+- `/qwen-code:explain-code` - Explain how code works

 ## Need a Different Client?